-- This course is an in-depth analysis of the ways that law and gender interact in American society.
+Women and the Law (2 or 3 cr.)
+D/N 680 - Elective - This course is an in-depth analysis of the ways that law and gender interact in American society.
 It explores the legal, social, and historical context of key cases in gender equality, and investigates the legal reasoning of the arguments that supported the Court 's decisions, in addition to an analysis of those who opposed the Court 's decision.
-Students examine the modern-day impact of some of the key cases that balanced the scales,
+Students examine the modern-day impact of some of the key cases that balanced the scales, and supported gender equality.
+Grades are based on class participation, students will be required to write short responses to some of the required reading and/or presentations, as well as a final exam.